Crash of a Let L-410UVP-E10 in Kamina

 Circumstances:

 The twin engine airplane was carrying two technicians and two pilots bound for a mine field located near Lero, Kankan.
 It made an intermediate stop at Conakry on a flight from Sal, Cape Verde.
-En route, the crew encountered poor weather conditions with low clouds and fog when the airplane struck the slope of a mountain and disintegrated on impact.
-All four occupants were killed.
+En route, the crew encountered poor weather conditions with low clouds and fog when the airplane impacted the slope of a mountain.
+The airplane disintegrated on impact and all four occupants were killed.

 Crash of a Let L-410UVP-E20 in Nelkan: 6 killed